Semicolonstartingtexts/conversationhubstandards/standards.md

 Conversation Server Standards

-The below priorities can’t be elevated in priority to be above the Conversation Server Standards
+The below priorities within the system priorities can’t be elevated in priority to be above the Conversation Server Standards in terms of the system priorities

 Provisions and Definitions Of The System